 The ORAC value can vary significantly from crop to crop and method of harvesting, storage, encapsulation, etc. But acai does have a high ORAC value and it is not too important for practical health reasons to know exactly what the number is for a fruit, vegetable, herb, or supplement.
 Measurements of oxygen radical absorbance capacity on freeze-dried acai pulp and skin powders have been done for each of four reactive oxygen species (ROS) - superoxide, peroxynitrite, hydroxyl radical and peroxyl radical for both hydrophilic- and lipid-soluble species.
 The assay for superoxide, considered perhaps the most representative determination of antioxidant capacity, revealed a value of 161,400 units per 100 g, the highest result yet found for superoxide radical among plant foods.
 Total ORAC determined from both hydrophilic and lipophilic sources was 102,700 units per 100 g, again the highest value found to date among edible fruits and vegetables for this radical.
 Antioxidant capacity and other bioactivities of the freeze-dried Amazonian palm berry, Euterpe oleraceae.
-J Agric Food Chem.
+J Agric Food Chemistry.
 2006.

 Which fruit juice is more powerful with regards